andymckay/blog/_posts/2016-11-18-webextensions.md

 <b>Caveats</b>

 <ul>
 <li>This doesn't mean they can run out of the box, it means they are </b>easily convertable</b>.
 Possibly the most obvious reason is that some of these extensions contain deprecated methods.
-Firefox hasn't implemented those deprecate methods.
+Firefox hasn't implemented those deprecated methods.
 But if the developer updates their extension to use the new methods it will work in both Firefox and Chrome.</li>
 <li>This method filters out apps, or extensions which use apps API, which can be a little heavy handed and hard for extension users to spot.</li>
 <li>This method just looks at APIs and permissions.
 Which means that features that are required beyond those two methods are not covered.
 Web APIs for example aren't tested.</li>
 <li>Whilst we've got many APIs, some of them may not be implemented exactly the same as Chrome.
 Or have bugs.
 That can cause some extensions to have some problems.</li>